Powerful state of Swaziland. Full description of Swaziland

 Labor resources.
 The economically active population is 383.2 thousand people.
 (2000).

 International trade.
-The volume of imports exceeds the volume of exports: in 2004 imports (in US dollars) amounted to 1.14 billion US dollars, exports - 900.1 million US dollars.
-The bulk of imports is made up of machinery, petroleum products, equipment, foodstuffs, industrial consumer goods, vehicles and chemical products.
+The volume of imports exceeds the volume of exports: in 2004, imports (in US dollars) amounted to 1.14 billion US dollars, exports - 900.1 million US dollars.
+The main imports are machinery, oil products, equipment, foodstuffs, industrial consumer goods, vehicles and chemical products.
 The main import partners are South Africa (95.6%), EU countries (0.9%), Japan (0.9%) and England (0.3%) - 2004.
 The main export commodities are soft drink concentrates, pulp ( wood pulp), sugar, cotton yarn, refrigerators and citrus fruits.
 The main export partners are South Africa (59.7%), EU countries (8.8%), USA (8.8%) and Mozambique (6.2%) - 2004.

 SOCIETY AND CULTURE